shomec/temporal-demo/README.md

 ### 4. Manual Restarts and Resetting from the UI

-If a service goes down completely and a workflow fails, you can "Reset" it from the Temporal UI, or simply issue a new POST request.
+If a service goes down completely and a workflow fails, "Reset" from the Temporal UI can be used, or simply issue a new POST request.

 1. Open the Temporal UI ([http://localhost:8080](http://localhost:8080)).
 2. Go to the **Workflows** list and click on the failed workflow (e.g., `OrderFlow-200`).